 After a few weeks, the surface of the skin may have healed over — but redness and inflammation might still be an issue.
 Jacono will often prescribe a light steroid cream.
 As an over-the-counter alternative, he suggests 1 percent hydrocortisone cream.
 Though, when you do apply it, do it sparingly — less than a pea size.
 “You don't want to put a thick coating of it — it's not supposed to be worn like the Aquaphor after your treatment,” Jacono notes.

-[Editor’s note: Talk to your doctor before starting any new medication.]
+As always, talk to your doctor before starting any new medication.

 What to use four to six weeks after a laser treatment